Elpeaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To change permission with symbolic links
+Change owner with if's only